 - Never Discriminate: Discrimination on the basis of race, color, religion, gender, national origin, disability, or on any other basis prohibited by law, is never allowed.

-- Abide by the Three Strike Rule: Students breaking any of the code of conduct rules will have the following disciplinary actions:The first instance: student will be given a verbal warning by the Director.
-The second instance: student will be given a verbal warning, dismissed temporarily from participation and the parent notified.
+- Abide by the Three Strike Rule: Students breaking any of the code of conduct rules may be subject to the following disciplinary actions: In the first instance, the student will be given a verbal warning by the Director; in the second instance the student will be given a verbal warning, dismissed temporarily from participation and the parent notified.
 In the third instance, the student may be dismissed permanently from the activity.
 Directors with guidance of the Managing Director, may dismiss a Student from a show or activity and all NTPA privileges revoked without completing the Three Strike Rule process.

-Any student who believes that he or she has observed or has experienced prohibited behaviors should report these immediately to an instructor or Director.
+- Any student who believes that he or she has observed or has experienced prohibited behaviors should report these immediately to an instructor or Director.